Afghanistan Currency

 The 2 Af coin - The Dari number for "2" on the left side and the Afghanistan National Emblem on the right.

-The 1 Af coin - The Dari number four "1" on the left side and the Afghanistan National Emblem on the right.
+The 1 Af coin - The Dari number for "1" on the left side and the Afghanistan National Emblem on the right.

-Return from Afghanistan Currency to Information and Travel
+From Afghanistan Currency to more Information and Travel